Occupational Science, B.S.

 Careers

-Most students who complete the Occupational Science B.S. go on to earn a Master of Occupational Therapy.
-Upon completing an accredited master’s degree program or entry-level clinical doctorate degree in occupational therapy, graduates must pass the National Board for Certification in Occupational Therapy (NBCOT) examination.
-After passing the exam, students will receive the designation of OTR: occupational therapist, registered.
+Most students who complete the B.S. in occupational science go on to earn a graduate degree in occupational therapy, such as SLU’s direct-entry Master of Occupational Therapy.
+Upon completing a degree from an accredited occupational therapy program, graduates must pass the National Board for Certification in Occupational Therapy (NBCOT) examination.
+After passing the certification exam, students will become a registered occupational therapist and will have earned the privilege of using the credentials “OTR,” which allow them to apply for a state license to practice.

 Tuition